VanuatuOfficial Name: Republic of Vanuatu

 ACCESSIBILITY: Individuals with disabilities may find accessibility and accommodation very different from what they find in the United States.
 There is no law specifically prohibiting discrimination against persons with physical, sensory, intellectual, or mental disabilities.
 There are no special programs to assist persons with disabilities and no legislation mandating access to buildings, information, and communications.
 In practice, most buildings in Vanuatu are not accessible to persons with disabilities, and disabled persons often rely on assistance from friends and family.

-Hospital and medical facilities in Vanuatu are limited.
+Public hospital and medical facilities in Vanuatu are limited.
 Costs for treatment, including for pharmaceuticals, can be expensive.
 Doctors and hospitals often expect immediate cash payment for their services.
+Good quality basic medical services are available from private clinics in Port Vila, but can also be expensive and require payment up front.
 In the event of a serious illness or accident (including diving-related injuries), you would need a medical evacuation to a destination with appropriate facilities, usually Australia.
 A medical evacuation can cost tens of thousands of U.S. dollars.
-There is only one hyperbaric chamber for diving accidents in Vanuatu, located in Port Vila.
+There are two hyperbaric chambers for diving accidents in Vanuatu, both currently located in Port Vila.
 Many of the popular dive sites are located on other islands, and it may take several hours or days to obtain medical assistance in the event of a diving accident.